tintin10q/python_json_database_manager/README.md

     users["foo"] = "bar"
 ```

-The context manager will automatically fetch the data that is in the .json file and make sure this code runs in a lock specefic to the file in the __enter__ and will in the __exit__ write the modified dictionary back to the file!
+The context manager will automatically fetch the data that is in the .json file and make sure this code runs in a lock specefic to the file in the __enter__ and will in the __exit__ write the modified dictionary back to the file.
+If any unhandeld erros happen in the with no data is written back to the file.

 You can initiate the class with a target name.
 The class checks if this file exists.
 If it does then the `with` statement will write the dictionary to that file.